-An importer for this format, named pfdLoadFile_dwb(), has been provided by Coryphaeus Software for your use.
-The loader code and its associated documentation are in the /usr/share/Performer/src/lib/libpfdb/libpfdwb directory.
+An importer for this format, named pfdLoadFile\dwb(), has been provided by Coryphaeus Software for your use.
+The loader code and its associated documentation are in the directory /usr/share/Performer/src/lib/libpfdb/libpfdwb for IRIX and Linux and in %PFROOT%/Src/lib/libpfdb/libpfdwb for Microsoft Windows.
 The image in Figure 7-2 shows a model of the Soma Cube puzzle invented by Piet Hein.
 The model was created using Designer's Workbench.
-Each of the pieces is stored as an individual pfdLoadFile() uses the function pfdLoadFile_dwb() to load Designer's Workbench files into OpenGL Performer run-time data structures.
+Each of the pieces is stored as an individual DWB-format file.

-DWB-format file.
 Do you see how to form the 3 x 3 cube at the lower left from the seven individual pieces?